decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 #### Using JWT claims instead of their counterparts in the data model specification

-Section 6.3.1 of [[ref: VC Data Model v1.1]] provides two options for how to encode properties defined in VC Data Model v1.1 as a JWT.
+Section 6.3.1 of [[ref: VC Data Model v1.1]] provides two options for how to encode properties defined in VC Data Model v1.1 as a JWT:
+  1. Use registered JWT claims instead of respective counterparts defined in a VC Data Model v1.1.
+  2. Use JWT claims in addition to VC Data Model v1.1 counterparts

 For the purpose of this profile, registered JWT claims `exp`, `iss`, `nbf`, `jti`, `sub` and `aud` MUST be used in a JWT-VC instead of their respective counterparts defined in VC Data Model v1.1.